XenitAB/xenitab.github.io/docs/xks/developer-guide/observability.md

 Check the official [Datadog Tracing Documentation](https://docs.datadoghq.com/agent/kubernetes/apm/?tab=helm) for more detailed information.

-### networkpolicy datadog
+### Networkpolicy datadog

-When using XKF and your cluster have enabled datadog the tenant namespace will get a networkpolicy automatically that allows egress for tracing.
+When using XKF and your cluster has enabled Datadog the tenant namespace will automatically get a networkpolicy that allows egress for tracing.

-You can view these rules by typing
+You can view these rules by typing:

 ```shell
 kubectl get networkpolicies -n <tenant-namespace>